 In the quest for survival, environmental stress deeply skews the human psyche away from its feminine, right brain, nurturing aspects towards masculine, left brain, hunter-killer functioning.

-In the quest for survival, environmental stress—or, in the parlance of the anxiety-riddled 21st century, eco-anxiety—deeply skews the human psyche away from its feminine, right brain, nurturing aspects towards masculine, left brain, hunter-killer functioning.
+In the quest for survival, environmental stress—or, in the parlance of the anxiety-riddled 21st century, eco-anxiety—deeply skews the human psyche away from its feminine, right brain, nurturing aspects.
+Instead, it emphasises masculine, left brain, hunter-killer functioning.

 Geographer James DeMeo writes in Saharasia that environmental stress creates “a general intolerance and anxious aggressivity [sic] towards the basic biological expressions of… touching and body contact… Prolonged famine and starvation produce profound disturbances in the capacity for… sexual expression.”

-With survival at stake, men feel an increased urge to reproduce—yet they also feel ashamed of engaging their own feminine side by having sex.
+With survival at stake, men feel an increased urge to reproduce.
+However, they also feel ashamed of engaging their own feminine side by having sex.
 This means sex is both deeply desired yet—simultaneously—deeply shameful and painful.

-The result is a set of social practices—see the gender-based violence definition above—that allow men to have sex without engaging with women as emotional equals, and to vent their feelings of pain and shame through domestic violence.
+The result is a set of social practices that lets men have sex without treating women as emotional equals.
+It also allows them to vent their feelings of pain and shame through domestic violence.
+Many societies still regard women and girls as chattels.
+Once they’re married, society turns a blind eye to how they’re treated.

-This underlies historical gender inequality and, as the IUCN report shows, is worsening where the effects of climate change are most noticeable.
+As the IUCN report shows, gender inequality worsens where the effects of climate change are most noticeable.

 Mary Robinson, chair of The Elders, an international group of senior leaders, states: “Tackling climate change and environmental degradation without the full inclusion of women will not succeed; gender equality is a prerequisite to the collective effort needed to address the climate emergency.”

-The prerequisite to gender equality, in turn, is the conscious recognition of the way shame—particularly sexual shame—created our patriarchal, emotionally and environmentally irresponsible world.
+The prerequisite to gender equality is the conscious recognition of the way shame—particularly sexual shame—created our patriarchal world.
+This world is environmentally and emotionally irresponsible.
 The history of the last 6,000 years suggests that patriarchy is unlikely to go down without a fight.